Testing for people with coronavirus symptoms

 There is a local drive-through testing centre at Twickenham Stadium (appointment only).

-There are also three walk-through testing sites in the borough, which are open 8am-8pm seven days a week (appointment only):
+There are also two walk-through testing sites in the borough, which are open 8am-8pm seven days a week (appointment only):

 - Milner Road, Kingston

 In addition, a Mobile Testing Unit (MTU) will visit Kingston's Cattle Market carpark on certain days throughout the next few months, operating between 9am and 3pm (appointment only).
 You will see these options in a drop down menu when you book your test.

 You must have a confirmed appointment and an email confirmation with a QR code or booking number before you attend.

 Everyone with symptoms of COVID-19 can book a free PCR test.
 Symptoms include a high temperature, a new continuous cough or fever or a loss or a change in your sense of smell or taste.

 If you get any of these symptoms, you should book a test as soon as possible and you and your household should follow NHS guidelines on self-isolation.

 By getting tested as soon as you have symptoms, you can help stop the spread of the virus and help keep your family, friends and the whole community safe.